karajelley/sugar-swoop/README.md

 ## Description

 Single player game.
-The player has the ability to moves up, down, left and right.
+The player has the ability to move up, down, left and right.
 The player must dodge or shoot the enemies that are coming from the bottom of the screen.
 The player can also collect sweets for points and hearts (lives) to stay in the game longer.

 ## Classes